hdsu-bioquant/sincellTE_2022/session1/01_scATAC-seq_ArchR.md

 </details>

-## Annotating peaks and Footprinting
+## Annotating peaks and motif enrichment

 One of the biggest advantages of ArchR is that it provides a complete set of functions to perform a downstream analysis on the identified peaks.